Guide to White Sands Sledding in New Mexico

-When you think of sledding, snow-covered hills usually come to mind—but what if you could glide down shimmering white dunes under the desert sun?
-White Sands National Park offers sledding in the desert.
+When you think of sledding, snow-covered hills usually come to mind—but did you know you can go sledding in the desert at White Sands National Park?
 In this post, I’ll share everything you need to know about White Sands sledding and how to make the most of your visit.

 White Sands National Park has been on my family bucket list for a few years.
 We finally had an opportunity to visit and I couldn’t believe how breathtaking it truly is.